xyncro/sites-freya.io/reference/machines/http/configuration/decisions.rst

        <tr class="influence">
          <td><a href="../../../../_static/specifications.negotiation.html">acceptLanguageMatches</a></td>
          <td>n/a</td>
          <td>Is at least one acceptable language available?
-The implementation will refer to the <code>availableLanguages</code> property if configured, otherwise it is assumed that the server will decide on an appropriate language via a different process.</td>
+The implementation will refer to the <a href="properties.html#available-languages">availableLanguages</a> property if configured, otherwise it is assumed that the server will decide on an appropriate language via a different process.</td>
        </tr>
        <tr>
          <td><a href="../../../../_static/specifications.negotiation.html">hasAcceptCharset</a></td>